NeuSDFusion: A Spatial-Aware Generative Model for 3D Shape Completion, Reconstruction, and Generation: Implementation Details

 \subsection{Condition Encoders}

 To incorporate custom conditions into the generation process, we convert conditions from various modalities into a latent representation.
 We experiment with three modalities: partial point clouds, 2D images, and text.
-We use the CLIP encoder for text and images, embedding conditions into a 1024-dimensional latent space.
-For partial point clouds, we fine-tune PoinTr~\cite{yu2021pointr} on benchmark datasets and use the global representation from the PoinTr encoder as the prompt embedding.
+We use the CLIP~\cite{radford2021clip} encoder for text and images, embedding conditions into a 1024-dimensional latent space.
+For the point cloud completion task~\cite{yuan2018pcn,cui2022energy}, we encode partial point clouds with a PoinTr~\cite{yu2021pointr} fine-tuned on benchmark datasets and use the global representation from the PoinTr encoder as the prompt embedding.
 This encoder also processes each partial object into a latent representation of $\mathbb{R}^{1024}$.